Our Lab

 Outside of her professional pursuits, Uli is a mother of two who enjoys skiing, mountain biking, playing cello and finding moments to unwind with her family.

-Marlana Winschel, Lab Manager
+Caroline Vioal, Lab Manager

 Katherine Michaelis, MD, PhD, Postdoc

 Katy is an Allergy and Immunology fellow at Boston Children’s Hospital.
 She is interested in using advances in T cell biology to innovate cell therapies for patients with inborn errors of immunity, immune dysregulation, and cancer.
-She is also an award-winning baker always providing baked goods for the lab, and enjoys hiking and running.
+She is also an award-winning baker, always providing baked goods for the lab, and enjoys hiking and running.

 Ryan Fleming, MS, Computational Biologist